scikit-tda/ripser.py/paper.md

 We allow the user to pass on a sparse distance matrix between points using the scipy.sparse library.
 In one of our notebooks, we demonstrate Ripser can be used in conjunction with "sparse filtration" approximation algorithms [@cavannageometric] to add further computational speedups.
 Additionally, sparse matrices allow us to easily define a "sublevelset filtration," or the "watershed algorithm," for quantifying critical points in grid data such as time series and images, and we have exposed a function to make this easy for image data.
 One of our notebooks demonstrates how this can be used to identify cells in an image, for instance.

 ### Coefficient Fields
 Most applications that use TDA use the field $\mathbb{Z} / 2\mathbb{Z}$, or "binary coefficients," in the Rips filtration, and as a result, most TDA software to date can only handle binary coefficients.
 However, using other coefficient fields $\mathbb{Z} / p\mathbb{Z}$ for prime $p$, makes it possible to detect "twists" in point cloud data.
 This surprisingly appears in some important real world applications in periodic time series analysis [@perea2015sliding] and image analysis [@perea2014klein].
 Ripser naturally allows the specification of arbitrary field coefficients.
 We have included an example notebook that shows how this can differentiate a point cloud sampled from the boundary of a Moebius strip from a point cloud sampled from an ordinary, untwisted loop.
-This feature of ripser.py has been used in a pipeline to synthesize slow motion videos [@tralie2018slomoloops] and Kis currently being used to help quantify periodicites in repetitive motions with children with autism spectrum disorder [@tralie2018autism].
+This feature of ripser.py has been used in a pipeline to synthesize slow motion videos [@tralie2018slomoloops] and is currently being used to help quantify periodicities in repetitive motions with children with autism spectrum disorder [@tralie2018autism].

 ### Higher Homology